Autumn 2022 Alumni

 Medina King

-Spending her childhood on the beautiful island of Jamaica and learning English there, honed a passion within Medina for words and storytelling.
-Slang or the local dialect; broken English was never allowed.
+WriterMedina King is an award-winning interior designer and owner of MK Kids Interiors; She designs children’s spaces around the world.
+Spending her childhood on the beautiful island of Jamaica and learning English there honed her passion for words and storytelling.

-Finding a job in the interior design industry during the peak of the 2009 economic slump, as well as being a black designer with an accent, was proving to be difficult.
-Medina decided to create her own business and job for herself, which birthed of MK Kids Interiors.
+Medina returned to the UK for secondary and tertiary education, where she graduated from the University of the Arts- London College of Communication with a BA Honours in Interior Design.
+Finding a job in the interior design industry during the peak of the 2009 economic slump, as well as being a black designer with an accent proved to be difficult.
+So, Medina decided to create her own business, which led to MK Kids Interiors.

-Since starting the business from nothing, no capital, and no referrals, Medina has worked with various Middle Eastern Royal families, as well as dignitaries from other parts of the world.
+Since starting the business with no capital, and no referrals, Medina has worked with various Middle Eastern Royal families, as well as dignitaries from other parts of the world.
 MK Kids Interiors most recently won the Herman Miller Design and Innovation Award for the Power list Black Excellence Award 2021.
 In 2018 she won the Theo Paphitis Small Business Sunday Award.
 Medina has made appearances on The Voice Newspaper, and BBC London radio.
 Medina has been a guest speaker at The Autumn Fair, The Ideal Home Show and most recently at Grand Designs Live in October 2022.

 Sofia Gulvanessian

-Sofia is a writer of fiction and non-fiction based in the South-East of England.
+WriterSofia is a writer of fiction and non-fiction based in the South-East of England.
 While content to dabble in everything from university zine think-pieces to short stories and poetry, Sofia’s lifelong passion has always been for sci-fi and fantasy.
 Sofia is currently working on their first novel, a queer high fantasy exploring themes of family, conflict, and historical legacy.
 After graduating from SOAS University of London with a degree in International Relations, Sofia currently supports young people to access school-based education to their full potential

 Bianca Aye

-Bianca is a British-Burmese writer, raised on dark fairytales and 80s action films in the North of England.
+WriterBianca is a British-Burmese writer, raised on dark fairytales and 80s action films in the North of England.
 Ten years after completing a Biochemistry degree, she followed her dream of writing all the stories squashed in her head.

 She writes Young Adult fantasy and contemporary adult RomComs.
 When she isn’t writing or reading, you’ll find her cooking, falling out of Yoga poses or wasting time with a ridiculous (meticulous) skincare routine.